KjellConnelly/react-native-musicplayercontroller/README.md

 3. Android Chrome (2017)

 ## Known Issues
-The web version has a few issues:
+*Web Issues*
 1. Due to web restrictions, we can't save a link to the audio file selected beyond browser refreshes.
 So in order to compensate, you can choose to either save the entire audio file to local storage (which has a 5-10 mb maximum), or not save it.
 Saving on other platforms just saves the link.

-**Note that as of the current version, this bool is irrelevent, as both ```true``` and ```false``` will not save to Local Storage (this is because my project doesn't need it, but I might add this functionality some day if someone needs it, or I do.).
+**Note that as of the current version, this bool is irrelevent, as both ```true``` and ```false``` will not save to Local Storage (this is because my project doesn't need it, but I might add this functionality some day if someone needs it, or I do).
 Nevertheless, you still need to include it.**
 2. If opens the Picker dialog, and clicks cancel without selecting an audio file, your cancelHandler won't be called.
 But if they select a file, and the successHandler is called, then open the Picker dialog again, and click cancel, the cancelHandler will be called.
 Weird web issues...
 3. Audio is played using the ```<audio />``` tag.
 This means that users can only use mp3, wav, and ogg files.
 We recommend mp3 since they work on all browsers, while the others vary.
 4. ```repeatMode``` was originally created for iOS.
 We're setting ```'none'``` has non repeating (plays once), and all other values as repeating forever.
 This is because you cannot select a playlist, but only an audio file.
 5. I'm not sure how to get actual metadata from a mp3 or wav, so for ```metadata```, it will only hold one key: ```title```, which is the audio file name.

+*Android Issues*
+1. Unlike iOS and Web, you need to user permission to access files (even the ones they pick).
+Similar to how on iOS, you need permission to access the Microphone.
+Though the API is the same for iOS, Android, and Web, there is one method that really only needs to be called if you are using Android: requestPermission.
+If you call this on other platforms, it just runs the 'permission already accepted' handler.
+2. I'm not exactly sure why the picker slides the current Activity away first as in the example gif.
+But that's only if you have a new Activity (ViewController basically) ontop of your main one.
+3. Technically speaking, when you call the stopMusic function, music is actually paused, and after a slight delay, moves to time 0.
+This is a 100ms delay.
+I added this here because using the Java API, pausing and seeking to time 0 would seek before fully pausing.
+And the stop method made me need to prepare the MediaPlayer again.
+So it will be in the paused state if you go into the Java side of things.
+4. Since Android lets you pick files you may have randomly put on your device, you may end up with audio files that do not have very good metadata.
+In this case, if there is no title attributed to the metadata, we will return the filename instead (similar to the web version).

 ## Common Debugging Issues